Samiullah Khan (field hockey)

-Career
+Hockey career

 He played as a left winger for his native country in the 1970s and 1980s.

-He was member of Pakistan field hockey team that won bronze medal in the 1976 Summer Olympics in Montreal.
-He was also part of the Pakistan hockey teams that won silver medal in 1975 Men's Hockey World Cup while gold medal in 1978 Men's Hockey World Cup and 1982 Men's Hockey World Cup.
-He also included in Pakistan hockey teams that won gold medals in the 1974 Asian Games in Tehran, the 1978 Asian Games in Bangkok and 1982 Asian Games in Delhi.
-His remarkable ball control with enormous speed was a rare and lethal combination that can be seen in Hockey.
-With his thrilling runs, body dodges, and large leaps he could beat and outpace his opponents and penetrate any defense to score goals or create scoring opportunities for his team mates.
+Samiullah was a member of the Pakistani field hockey team that won a bronze medal at the 1976 Summer Olympics in Montreal.
+He was also part of Pakistan's field hockey teams that won a silver medal at the 1975 Men's Hockey World Cup, a gold medal at the 1978 Men's Hockey World Cup, and another gold medal at the 1982 Men's Hockey World Cup.
+Additionally, he was a member of the Pakistani teams that won gold medals at the 1974 Asian Games in Tehran, the 1978 Asian Games in Bangkok and the 1982 Asian Games in Delhi.
+His ball control combined with speed made him particularly effective on the pitch.
+He was often able to outpace opposing players to penetrate defenses, creating scoring and playmaking opportunities.

+Acting career

+In the 1980s, Samiullah expanded his visibility into television.
+He made a memorable guest appearance as himself in the Pakistan-China television play Paiman-i-Wafa, which centered on the cultural exchange of hockey players between the two nations.
+The production, starring Asif Raza Mir and Neelma Hasan, was warmly received by the public.
+One of the standout and most frequently discussed moments from the project was Samiullah's unexpected performance of pop singer Alamgir's song "Khel Hamara Hamain Jaan Se Pyara."
+Acting as a hockey coach in the scenes, his on-screen lip-syncing to the track became a notable piece of television trivia for his sporting fans.

+Personal life

 His brother Kaleemullah Khan also played for the national field hockey team of Pakistan.
 Samiullah retired from international hockey in 1982 while he was the captain of the Pakistan team.
 Samiullah Khan later managed the Pakistan Hockey Team, quitting in 2005.

 Samiullah is also the nephew of Motiullah, who was a member of the 1960 Rome Olympics gold-winning Pakistan hockey side.